jbristow/chain-hash/README.md

 I was distracted by the "streaming" words in the problem description, and so I made an approximation of a client/server model.
 In this model, there's no need to mix-in the binary data and create a duplicate large file.
-The hashes are saved off to the side in a seperate file, and the server just concats the data together when it is called upon to send the next chunk.
+The hashes are saved off to the side in a separate file, and the server just concats the data together when it is called upon to send the next chunk.

 This enables a bit of rewind, as the client can ask for an arbitrary piece as